 Every major program at the College has set standards for allowing students to remain in that program, to transfer within the College from one program to another, and to graduate from a program.
 The following are the standards for Journalism and Professional Writing.
 Minimum grades are noted in parentheses.

-- Retention in the JPW major is based on the following performance standards in two “critical content” courses: JPW 208/Introduction to Journalism (C) and JPW 250/Writing for Interactive Media (C).
+- Retention in the JPW major is based on the following performance standards in two “critical content” courses: JPW 208/Digital Journalism (C) and JPW 250/Writing for Interactive Media (C).

 - Students in good academic standing, newly matriculated and first-term students without a GPA who wish to transfer into Journalism and Professional Writing from another program within the College, or to add JPW as a second major, are invited to submit a Change of Major form by the deadlines stated on the academic calendar.
 If JPW does not have capacity for all applicants, the applications will be considered competitively..

 - Graduation requirements: all JPW and correlate courses (C-).